pi1541/Pi1541/README.md

 # Disclaimer

-**Due to some unlikely, unexpected circumstances (e.g. overheating), you may damage your beloved devices (Raspberry Pi, Retro machines, C64s, VIC20s, SDCards, USBSticks, etc) by using this software.
+**Due to some unlikely, unexpected circumstances (e.g. overheating), you may damage your beloved devices (Raspberry Pi, Retro machines, Floppy Drives, C64s, VIC20s, C128s, SDCards, USBSticks, etc) by using this software.
 I do not take any responsibility, so use at your own risk!**

+Circle based Pi1541 is distributed in the hope that it will be useful, WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with Pi1541.
+If not, see <http://www.gnu.org/licenses/>.

 # Pi1541